-In practice, a multi-sensor selection strategy [22] is used to keep the synchronization of each sensor while at the same time keep the system runnings in real time.
+In practice, a multi-sensor selection strategy [20] is used to keep the synchronization of each sensor while at the same time keep the system running in real time.
 To deal with the synchronization problem, a multi-thread programing is constructed, in which each sensor owns a separate thread and a new thread is used to control the start and end of the other threads.
 To acquire real time performance, the multi-sensor selection strategy is divided into two stages, namely the detection stage and tracking stage.
 In the detection stage, the face, face features, head pose, and object detection are performed.
 Then the camera that captures the most frontal face is selected for the gaze estimation, face recognition and facial expression analysis.
 In the tracking stage, the tracking algorithm is less time consuming than the detection algorithm since it uses the data of the selected camera and two Kinects.
-The procedures of the two stages are shown in Figure 12 and Figure 13, respectively.